Masai Mara

 Day One: Nairobi – Lake Bogoria – Lake Baringo

-A representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport and after briefing you he or she will hand you over to your assigned driver guide to facilitate the best Kenya budget safari.
+First, a representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport.
+Secondly, the rep will brief and hand you over to your assigned driver guide, who will facilitate the best Kenya budget safari.

-You will be driven north, a brief stopover at the Great Rift Valley viewpoint where by we get to see part of the valley and take some photos/selfies.
-The valley runs from Jordan in Israel to Mozambique a distance of 8,000 miles.
+Your driver guide will drive you to lake Baringo.
+Shortly after your departure, there will be a brief stop at the Great Rift Valley viewpoint, allowing you to view a portion of the valley and capture some photographs or selfies.
+This valley extends from Jordan in Israel to Mozambique, covering a distance of 8,000 miles.

 Day Two: Lake Baringo – Lake Nakuru